Webhooks

 Setting Up Webhooks

-- Go to Dashboard > Settings > Webhooks
+- Go to Workspace Settings > Webhooks

 - Click Add Endpoint

-- Enter your webhook URL (must be HTTPS)
+- Enter your webhook URL

 - Select the events you want to receive